 Hi!
 I'm Jane Im.
-I am a fifth year Ph.D. candidate and a Barbour Scholar at the University of Michigan School of Information and Computer Science & Engineering, where I am fortunate to be advised by Dr. Nikola Banovic (CSE advisor) and Dr. Florian Schaub (SI advisor).
-I was told that I may be the first PhD student to be formally evaluated by SI and CSE PhD program committees and enrolled in the two programs via SIDP.
-I helped CSE faculty in designing the first proposal for evaluating students who want to walk the same path.
-I find great benefits to be in both programs, so please feel free to reach out if you want to do the same!
+I am a sixth year Ph.D. candidate at the University of Michigan School of Information and Division of Computer Science & Engineering, where I am advised by Kentaro Toyama and Nikola Banovic.
+I helped SI and CSE faculty in designing the first proposal for evaluating PhD students who want to be formally enrolled in the two programs via SIDP.
+Please feel free to reach out if you want to do the same!

 Before coming to Michigan, I finished my undergraduate studies in Korea University,